 - No deductible or copay/coinsurance for services on campus.

 - Prescription drugs are covered within the overall policy maximum with tiered copays when purchased at a pharmacy.

-- Preventive services included and payable at 100% if obtained by a First Health Network Provider.
+- Preventive services included and payable at 100% if obtained by an in-network service provider.

 - 20% coinsurance in-network and 40% coinsurance out-of-network.

 Health Center Charges